synya/where-to-go/readme.md

 ------------------------------------------------------
 ##### Get all restaurants for voting

-The request returns restaurant id, restaurant name, menu of the day which consists from list of dish names and their prices.
+The following `GET` request returns list of restaurants with their id, name and menu of the day which consists from list of dish names and their prices.
 Pay attention, that all prices are presented in cents of USD.

 *   `curl -X GET "http://localhost:8080/where-to-go/rest/api-v1/restaurants"`